burke-lab/NatSus2020/README.md

 Script 03 generates figure 2 panel a

-Script 04 processes data for figure 2 panels b and c (slow to run, >15 min if you run 1,000 iterations)
+Script 04 processes data for figure 2 panels b and c (slow, >15 min if you run 1,000 iterations)

 Script 05 generates figure 2 panels b and c